-The Washington State History course is included on the transcript in the following ways.
+If the Washington State History course was taken prior to the 2019-20 school year, it is included on the transcript in the following ways.

-- 1. The course is at a High School Academic Level: - If it is taken during high school
+- 1. The course is at a High School Academic Level: - If it is taken during high school the Academic Record section would list the course with it's appropriate information AND